JasonPSmith/path_poset/README.md

 returns the homology using deltser

 The function path_poset_deltser is faster, but only returns Betti's, whilst path_poset_sage is slower, but returns the full homology.

+To compile path_poset_deltser requires the [boost](https://www.boost.org/) library.
+If you do not wish to compile path_poset_deltser, then remove its name from the first line of Makefile.